-NSCs are the most primordial and least committed cells that exist in the developing and even adult nervous system.
-Multipotent NSCs are operationally defined by their ability to self-renew, to differentiate into cells of all glial and neuronal lineages throughout the neuraxis, and to populate developing or degenerating CNS regions.
-Thus their use as graft material can be considered analogous to hematopoietic stem cell-mediated reconstitution and gene transfer.
-The service of the se
+NSCs are the most primordial and least committed cells that exist in the developing and even adult nervous system^{10, 11}.
+Multipotent NSCs are operationally defined by their ability to self-renew, to differentiate into cells of all glial and neuronal lineages throughout the neuraxis, and to populate developing or degenerating CNS regions12-16.
+Thus their use as graft material can be considered analogous to hematopoietic stem cell-mediated reconstitution and gene transfer17.